 In addition to the web version, this book is available in a number of file formats including PDF, EPUB (for eReaders), MOBI (for Kindles), and various editable files.
-Look for the “Download this book” drop-down menu on the landing page to select the file type you want.
+Look for the “Download this book” drop-down menu on the book home page to select the file type you want.

 This book links to a number of external websites.
-For those using a print copy of this resource, the link text is underlined with the written out URL following.
+For those using a print copy of this resource, the link URL will appear after the link text in brackets.